junxit/us-congress-code/title-10/chapter-47/sec-806a.md

 ### Effective Date of 2016 Amendment

 Amendment by Pub.
-L. 114–328 effective on the date designated by the President, not later than the first day of the first calendar month beginning two years after Dec.
-23, 2016, with implementing regulations prescribed by the President not later than one year after Dec.
-23, 2016, and with provisions relating to applicability to various situations, see section 5542 of Pub.
-L. 114–328, set out as a note under section 801 of this title.
+L. 114–328 effective on Jan.
+1, 2019, as designated by the President, with implementing regulations and provisions relating to applicability to various situations, see section 5542 of Pub.
+L. 114–328 and Ex.
+Ord.
+No. 13825, set out as notes under section 801 of this title.